power of an open source software

 We use it as a map server in our GeoMapFish product, we can use it for data processing, to develop custom projects for our customers like EDF.

-Products using QGIS
+Products using QGIS to process and analyze data

 • Our GeoMapfish web portal can use QGIS server as a cartographic backend.
 Saint-Pierre and Tadao portals use it as well.